vippsas/vipps-magento/docs/documentation.md

 ## Tax Calculation for Express Checkout

-When enabling the Express checkout payment in the configuration area, you may see a notification at the top of admin panel saying:
+When enabling the Express checkout payment in the configuration area, you may see a notification at the top of the Adobe Commerce admin panel such as:

 ![Express Checkout notice](images/express-checkout-notice.png)

-This means that you should change Tax Calculation Settings to be based on **Shipping Origin**:
+This means that you should change *Tax Calculation Settings* to be based on *Shipping Origin*.

 ![Tax Calculation Settings](images/tax-origin-settings.png)

 Otherwise, an issue with calculating delivery cost might occur.